cloud-carbon-footprint/cloud-carbon-footprint/.adr/0004-cloud_deployment.md

-# Cloud Deployment
+# 4. Cloud Deployment

+Date: 2020-10-01

+## Status

+Accepted

 ## Decision

     1) Host application using Google App Engine (GAE) with 2 services:
         - default: static client assets served by express
         - server: Footprint API served by express
     2) Use container images as application artifacts

 ## Context

 We wanted to use GAE because it provides a stable, public URL backed by a secure load balancer, as well as serverless compute.

 In general, we value the following:
     - low cost & carbon footprint